citp/privacy-policy-historical/t/th/the/thechronicle.com.au.md

-> *The following text is extracted and transformed from the thechronicle.com.au privacy policy that was archived on 2007-08-28.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070828205727id_/http%3A//www.thechronicle.com.au/info/legal/index.cfm%23top) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the thechronicle.com.au privacy policy that was archived on 2008-10-14.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081014025512id_/http%3A//www.thechronicle.com.au/storydisplay.cfm%3Fpage%3Dlegal) for the most accurate reproduction.*

-# Toowoomba Chronicle
+# Toowoomba News, Weather, Sport & Local Classifieds | Toowoomba Chronicle

+**Online Privacy Statement**

 APN Newspapers Pty Ltd produces a variety of daily and non-daily publications, primarily servicing regional Queensland and Northern New South Wales.
 It also publishes Web sites.

 APN Newspapers Pty Ltd respects your right to privacy.
 We are sensitive to the concerns that our clients, customers and online users may have with regards to the confidentiality, security and use of their personal information, and would like to reassure you of our position on this matter.
 The purpose of this Privacy Statement is to tell you what type of information we collect, how we may use that information, whether we disclose it to anyone, and the opportunities you have to access and correct the information we hold.

 We encourage you to check the APN Newspapers Pty Ltd Privacy Statement regularly as this Privacy Statement may change from time to time.
-If you have any suggestions or concerns that are not addressed in this Privacy Statement, please [contact us.](https://web.archive.org/web/20070828205727id_/http%3A//www.thechronicle.com.au/info/contacts/)
+If you have any suggestions or concerns that are not addressed in this Privacy Statement, please [contact us.](https://web.archive.org/web/20081014025512id_/http%3A//contacts/)

 Please take some time to read through this statement and understand our position on privacy, by clicking the links: